freeCodeCamp/freeCodeCamp/guide/english/java/comments-in-java/index.md

 Comments in java are like real life post-it notes used to display some information, which other programmers or developers can read and understand.

-It is good practice to add comments to your code, especially when working with a team or at a company.
+It is a good practice to add comments to your code, especially when working with a team or at a company.
 This helps future developers or teammates to know what is going on more easily when they look at your code.
 Comments make your code more neat and organized.

 Java comments are not executed by compiler and interpreter.